Rutka Laskier: Diary

 From 19 January to 24 April 1943, without her family's knowledge, Laskier kept a diary in an ordinary school notebook, writing in both ink and pencil, making entries sporadically.
 In it, she discussed atrocities she witnessed committed by the Nazis, and described daily life in the ghetto, as well as innocent teenage love interests.
 She also wrote about the gas chambers at the concentration camps, indicating that the horrors of the camps had filtered back to those still living in the ghettos.

 The diary begins on 19 January with the entry "I cannot grasp that it is already 1943, four years since this hell began."
 One of the final entries says "If only I could say, it's over, you die only once...
 But I can't, because despite all these atrocities, I want to live, and wait for the following day."

-Laskier describes how her faith in God "has been completely shattered" in the concentration camp.
-Laskier wrote: "The little faith I used to have has been completely shattered.
+Laskier describes how her faith in God had suffered, writing "The little faith I used to have has been completely shattered.
 If God existed, He would have certainly not permitted that human beings be thrown alive into furnaces, and the heads of little toddlers be smashed with gun butts or shoved into sacks and gassed to death."